 Fridge turntable – Find on OrganisedHQ

-Hanging Shelf Baskets – Utilise extra space by adding hanging or clip-on baskets to your shelves.
-This creates new storage in an area that might otherwise have been wasted space.
+Hanging Shelf Baskets – Utilise vertical space by adding hanging or clip-on baskets to your shelves.
+This creates new storage in the vertical space area that might otherwise have been wasted space.

 Pull-Out fridge drawers – Find on Amazon